nkrusch/recontext/notes/dig.md

-# Notes on how DIG Works
+# How DIG Works

 DIG is a dynamic analysis framework for inferring expressive numerical invariants [1].

+### Inference steps

 1. INPUT
    - C, Java, Java bytecode, or trace file [3]
-   - concrete states is an alias of traces
+   - concrete state is an alias of trace

 2. (optional) INSTRUMENTATION
-   - Uses symbolic execution to compute symbolic states
-   - symbolic states then used to obtain concrete states
+   - Uses symbolic execution to compute symbolic states; then symbolic states then used to obtain concrete states

-4. INFERENCE: equality and inequality invariants.
+4. INFERENCE of equality and inequality invariants.

-   A) Equation invariants (CEGIR-based) [2]
+   A) **Equation invariants (CEGIR-based)** [2]
       SymInfer formulates verification conditions from symbolic states, to confirm or refute an invariant, solves those using an SMT solver, and produces counterexamples to refine the inference process [1].